Waking Up With a Headache? 8 Causes and How to Stop It

 The long-term solution is to gradually taper your caffeine intake to a level your body can sustain, or to keep your consumption consistent enough that overnight withdrawal does not occur.
 Drinking coffee at the same time each morning can help regulate when the dependency is satisfied.

-Stomach sleepers are particularly prone to this because maintaining a twisted or extended neck position for hours places significant stress on cervical muscles and joints.
-Side sleepers need a pillow tall enough to keep the spine neutral; back sleepers generally benefit from a lower, supportive pillow that allows the neck to maintain its natural curve.
+Stomach sleepers are particularly prone to this problem.
+Maintaining a twisted or extended neck position for hours places significant stress on cervical muscles and joints.
+Side sleepers need a pillow tall enough to keep the spine neutral.
+Back sleepers generally benefit from a lower, supportive pillow that allows the neck to maintain its natural curve.

 If you regularly wake with pain concentrated in the base of the skull or neck that radiates upward, pillow choice and sleep position are the first places to look.
 A cervical-contoured pillow designed for your preferred sleep position can make a measurable difference.

 Chronic sleep deprivation and inconsistent sleep timing are powerful headache triggers.
-When you don't get enough sleep — or when your sleep and wake times shift significantly from day to day — your body's circadian rhythm is disrupted, and with it, the hormonal and neurological processes that regulate pain sensitivity.
+When you do not get enough sleep, or when your sleep and wake times shift significantly from day to day, your body's circadian rhythm is disrupted.
+This disruption affects the hormonal and neurological processes that regulate pain sensitivity.

-Research published through the National Institutes of Health has demonstrated a bidirectional relationship between sleep and headache disorders: poor sleep increases headache frequency, and frequent headaches disrupt sleep quality, creating a reinforcing cycle that can be difficult to break.
+Research published through the National Institutes of Health has demonstrated a bidirectional relationship between sleep and headache disorders.
+Poor sleep increases headache frequency.
+Frequent headaches disrupt sleep quality.
+This creates a reinforcing cycle that can be difficult to break.

 Adults generally require seven to nine hours of sleep per night.
-Going to bed and waking at the same time every day — including weekends — is one of the most effective strategies for reducing sleep-related headache frequency.
-Irregular sleep is also one of the most commonly identified triggers among people with migraine; you can read more about how specific triggers compound over time in our post on common migraine triggers.
+Going to bed and waking at the same time every day, including weekends, is one of the most effective strategies for reducing sleep-related headache frequency.
+Irregular sleep is also one of the most commonly identified triggers among people with migraine.

 Psychological stress does not turn off when you fall asleep.
 If you carry high levels of stress or anxiety into the night, your body may maintain elevated muscle tension and stress hormone activity throughout sleep.
 The result is often a tension-type headache that is already present when you wake.